Visa Traveler

 Let’s look into this example.
 Imagine you live in London.
 You have a friend who lives in Beijing.
 You are going to America and you want to tell this to your friend.
 This was before the telephones were invented.
 Your only option was to send a telegram.

 The Chinese translation for “I am going to America” is 我要去美国.
 You convert 我要去美国 written in Chinese characters into telecode using the CTC/CCC codebook.
 The telecode would be 2053 6008 0637 5019 0948.
 You transmit this telecode using Morse code to your friend in Beijing.
 Your friend decodes the Morse code to get a sequence of numbers.
-Your friend chops this sequence of numbers into four-digit blocks and then decodes it with the help of CTC/CCC codebook.
+Your friend chops this sequence of numbers into four-digit blocks and then decodes it with the help of the CTC/CCC codebook.
 Your friend gets your message 我要去美国 (I am going to America).

 What is a telecode name?